Capital One Savor Cash Rewards Credit Card vs. Capital One Quicksilver Cash Rewards Credit Card [2023]: Which Cashback Card is Better?

 4 important differences between the Capital One Savor Cash Rewards and Quicksilver Cash Rewards cards

-If you look at the differences between the Capital One Savor and Capital One Quicksilver cards, it’s easier to understand how one might suit you better than the other.
+If you look at the differences between the Capital One Savor and Capital One Quicksilver Cash Rewards Credit Card(Rates and fees) cards, it’s easier to understand how one might suit you better than the other.
 These two cards are similar in many ways, but their differences highlight where you’d best find value from them.

 Although both cards come with early spend bonuses, their terms aren’t exactly the same.
-The Capital One Savor Cash Rewards card offers a one-time $300 cashback bonus after spending $3,000 in the first 3 months, and the Capital One Quicksilver Cash Rewards card offers a $200 one-time bonus after spending $500 in the first 3 months.
+The Capital One Savor helps you earn a $300 cash bonus after spending $3,000 in the first 3 months.
+The Capital One Quicksilver helps you earn a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.

-The Capital One Savor Cash Rewards earns 10% cash back on purchases made through Uber & Uber Eats (through 11/14/2024); 8% cash back on Capital One Entertainment; 4% cash back on dining, entertainment, and select streaming services; 3% at grocery stores (excluding superstores such as Walmart® and Target®), and 1% cash back on all other purchases.
-So if you regularly make dining, entertainment, and grocery purchases, you can easily earn plenty of cash back with this card.
+The Capital One Savor earns 10% cash back on purchases made through Uber & Uber Eats (through 11/14/2024); 8% cash back on Capital One Entertainment; 4% cash back on dining, entertainment, and select streaming services; 3% at grocery stores (excluding superstores such as Walmart® and Target®), and 1% cash back on all other purchases.

-The Capital One Quicksilver Cash Rewards earns 1.5% cash back on every purchase, every day; and 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply).
-You don’t have to worry about any bonus categories or rotating categories — every purchase you make earns the same rewards rate.
-If you make a wide range of purchases in different categories, the Capital One Quicksilver is an excellent low-stress option.
+The Capital One Quicksilver earns 1.5% cash back on every purchase, every day; and 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply).

 The Capital One Savor Cash does not offer an introductory APR period on either purchases or balance transfers, while the Quicksilver does.